How to Taste Wine: 11 Tips for Your First Visit

 That’s right, it’s completely acceptable – and sometimes even encouraged – to spit your wine out at a wine tasting.
 This lets you appreciate all the wines you want without falling flat on your face by the end of the evening.

-It might also be worth hiring Private Wine Drivers to shuttle you around for the day.
+It might also be worth hiring a limo to shuttle you around for the day.

 4. Practice your spit